-Submit comments by August 7, 2025.
-11:59 p.m.
+Submit comments by August 7, 2025, 11:59 p.m.
 HST.
 The Navy and NASA encourage the public to attend a public meeting and to visit the project website to learn more.
-Comments should be related to the proposed real estate action, including on the environmental impacts of the alternatives, environmental or cultural concerns, information the public would like the Navy and NASA to know, and any other information the public would like to see addressed in the Final EIS.
 The public may submit comments in any of the following ways:

-- In person or online at a public meeting

-- Through the project website at PMRF-KPGO-EIS.com

-- By email to info@PMRF-KPGO-EIS.com

-By mail, postmarked by August 7, 2025, to the following address: Naval Facilities Engineering Systems Command, Environmental OPHEV2 Attention: PMRF and KPGO RE EIS Project Manager, Ms. Kerry Ling 400 Marshall Road, Building X-11 Pearl Harbor, HI 96860
+- In person or online at a public meeting - Through the project website at PMRF-KPGO-EIS.com - By email to info@PMRF-KPGO-EIS.com - By mail, postmarked by August 7, 2025, to the following address: Naval Facilities Engineering Systems Command, Environmental OPHEV2 Attention: PMRF and KPGO RE EIS Project Manager, Ms. Kerry Ling

+400 Marshall Road, Building X-11 Pearl Harbor, HI 96860